gelistir/pyutil/README.md

 whereas in production we run a MongoDB server providing access to our latest data.

 Each strategy is described by a class Configuration and is a child of the ConfigMaster class.
-Inheritance is rarely used in Python.
-Here we use it to enforce a small common interface for all strategies.
+Although inheritance is rarely used in Python we use it here to enforce a small common interface for all strategies.

 ```python
 	from pyutil.strategy.ConfigMaster import ConfigMaster